Izenda7Series/docs/dev/ref_iadhocextension.rst

 For example, it can be used to:

-* filter data to rows with ShipCountry = 'USA' only.
+* filter data to rows with ShipRegion = 'WA' or BLANK only.
 * automatically filter all tables to non-deleted data (IsDeleted = FALSE).
 * in a Shared Schema Multi-Tenant Architecture, filter every table to only data of the tenant of current logged in user.